Neutrino System Base Token (NSBT) Trading Down 29.2% Over Last Week

-Neutrino System Base Token (CURRENCY:NSBT) traded 2.3% lower against the U.S. dollar during the one day period ending at 12:00 PM E.T. on September 12th.
-One Neutrino System Base Token coin can currently be purchased for about $2.19 or 0.00016176 BTC on major cryptocurrency exchanges.
-Neutrino System Base Token has a market capitalization of $255,020.38 and $53,506.00 worth of Neutrino System Base Token was traded on exchanges in the last 24 hours.
-Over the last seven days, Neutrino System Base Token has traded 29.2% lower against the U.S. dollar.
+Neutrino System Base Token (CURRENCY:NSBT) traded 2.3% lower against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on September 13th.
+One Neutrino System Base Token coin can now be bought for about $2.19 or 0.00016176 BTC on popular exchanges.
+Neutrino System Base Token has a total market capitalization of $255,020.38 and $53,506.00 worth of Neutrino System Base Token was traded on exchanges in the last day.
+During the last week, Neutrino System Base Token has traded down 29.2% against the US dollar.

 - eCash (XEC) traded 5.4% lower against the dollar and now trades at $0.0002 or 0.00000000 BTC.